odoo/documentation/content/developer/howtos/website_themes/layout.rst

 Default
 =======

 An Odoo page combines cross-page and unique elements.
-Cross-page elements are the same on every page, while unique elements are only related to a specific page.
+Cross-pages elements are the same on every page, while unique elements are only related to a specific page.
 By default, a page has two cross-page elements, the header and the footer, and a unique main element that contains the specific content of that page.